-- WaterAid will make the payment based on justification of the previous payment and satisfactory achievement of agreed outputs, as set out in the project plan and budgets. - The CP should have clear guidelines to manage partner transfers on a riskbased approach that allows flexibility and partner autonomy when processing disbursements.
+- WaterAid will make the payment based on justification of the previous amount advanced and satisfactory achievement of agreed outputs, as set out in the project plan, budget and payment schedule. - The CP should have clear guidelines to manage partner transfers on a riskbased approach that allows flexibility and partner autonomy when processing disbursements.